asizikov/asizikov.github.io/_posts/2015-06-22-clean-repository-interface.md

 }
 {% endhighlight %}

-So that we can get the clients including all the nesessary child objects.
+So that we can get the clients including all the necessary child objects.

 {% highlight csharp %}
    var clients = ClientRepository.Get(id, ClientFetchPaths.OrdersAndAddresses);